Get engagement insights delivered to your inbox

 - Celebrate Milestones: Recognize significant milestones in an employee’s career, such as work anniversaries, promotions, or project completions

 The biggest reasons why recognition programs fail is that they don’t include everyone within the organization and don’t emphasize frequent recognition.
 If you only recognize the top five percent of performers once a year or only recognize people in senior management positions, your program can actually demotivate the majority of the workforce—the opposite of your goal!

 People are only truly engaged when everyone is included and encouraged to participate.
 This means involving workers in entry- and base-level positions.
 Everyone must have the opportunity to feel like a winner—to regularly give and receive recognition and become eligible for rewards.
-And while recognition from leadership is powerful, employees must also be able to recognize each other on a regular basis.
 Giving recognition makes employees feel authoritative and empowered; they’re able to become stakeholders who responsible for safeguarding the company’s culture.

 How to implement an employee recognition program that works

 When it comes to employee recognition programs that work, you’ll notice that they all share three key features; the ability to recognize employees anywhere in the world, customized engagement goals, and technology that’s easy for everyone in the organization to use.
 Here’s a look into each feature you’ll need.

 1. Recognize employees anywhere in the world

 As organizations become more globalized, your program must enable people to give and receive recognition anywhere in the world.
 This not only means being able to recognize a co-worker who lives elsewhere, but also includes the ability to send recognition from anywhere, even while on the go using a mobile device.